SWIFTSIM/swiftsim/doc/RTD/source/CHIMES/setup.rst

 Sundials library
 ^^^^^^^^^^^^^^^^

-CHIMES also requires the CVODE library of Ordinary Differential Equation (ODE) solvers, from the Sundials package.
-Sundials can be downloaded `here <https://computing.llnl.gov/projects/sundials/sundials-software>`_.
-Note that CHIMES has not been tested with the most recent version of CVODE.
-You should only use version 2.6.0 of Sundials (on the above page, scroll down to the Archive section, where it lists the old versions of Sundials).
+CHIMES also requires the CVODE library of Ordinary Differential Equation (ODE) solvers, from the Sundials package (v4.0 or later).
+If Sundials is not already installed on your system, it can be downloaded `here <https://computing.llnl.gov/projects/sundials/sundials-software>`_.

 Once you have downloaded Sundials from the above website, you can then untar it and build it.
 You will need ``cmake`` to build Sundials.
 The INSTALL_GUIDE.pdf included with the Sundials download describes this process in detail, but in brief these are the steps that you will need:

 .. code-block:: bash

-  tar -zxvf sundials-2.6.0.tar.gz
+  tar -zxvf sundials-5.1.0.tar.gz
-  cd sundials-2.6.0
+  cd sundials-5.1.0
   mkdir build
   cd build
-  cmake -DCMAKE_INSTALL_PREFIX=/path/to/install/dir/ -DBUILD_ARKODE=OFF -DBUILD_CVODE=ON -DBUILD_CVODES=OFF -DBUILD_IDA=OFF -DBUILD_IDAS=OFF -DBUILD_KINSOL=OFF -DBUILD_SHARED_LIBS=ON -DBUILD_STATIC_LIBS=OFF -DCMAKE_C_FLAGS="-O2" -DEXAMPLES_ENABLE=OFF ../
+  cmake -DCMAKE_INSTALL_PREFIX=/path/to/install/dir/ -DBUILD_ARKODE=OFF -DBUILD_CVODE=ON -DBUILD_CVODES=OFF -DBUILD_IDA=OFF -DBUILD_IDAS=OFF -DBUILD_KINSOL=OFF -DBUILD_SHARED_LIBS=ON -DBUILD_STATIC_LIBS=ON -DCMAKE_C_FLAGS="-O2" -DEXAMPLES_ENABLE_C=OFF ../
   make
   make install

-In the above example, after untar'ing the sundials download we create a new ``build`` directory inside ``sundials-2.6.0``, and then ``cd build`` before running ``cmake``.
+In the above example, after untar'ing the sundials download we create a new ``build`` directory inside ``sundials-5.1.0``, and then ``cd build`` before running ``cmake``.
 This is needed because the build directory has to be different from the source directory.

 Also, we only need the CVODE library, so I have switched off building the various other libraries that are included in the Sundials package, as these are not required by CHIMES.

 Finally, you will need to set the ``-DCMAKE_INSTALL_PREFIX`` path to a directory where you have write access.
 This is where the libraries will be installed.

-Once you have installed Sundials, make a note of the directory that it has been installed in, as you will need to pass this to the configure script when you build SWIFT (see the next section).
+Once you have installed Sundials, make a note of the directory that it has been installed in, as you may need to pass this to the configure script when you build SWIFT (see the next section).
+You will also need to add ``/path/to/install/dir/lib`` (or possibly ``/path/to/install/dir/lib64``, depending on your system) to your `LD_LIBRARY_PATH` environment variable, both when you compile SWIFT and when you run it.